dlmalhao/Buckle/README.md

 Finally it also have a customizable profile page so that the students can save liked posts and projects.

+It was made in Vue JS with a self-made API (heroku) and a MySQL data-base.

 ### Credits